Enjoy events, trips, conferences, and rigorous coursework with your favorite professors!

 The project should represent integrative/synthetic/capstone work.
 As such, it should be completed during the junior or senior year.
 Depending on a student’s major field, a CHP might take the form of laboratory or literature research, production of a creative or performing arts piece, or community engagement.
 Regardless of its particular form, a CHP should contextualized within a scholarly framework.
 It can be pursued as an independent study or developed within a LASC or major capstone course, but it must go beyond the requirements for a graded course project.
 A CHP must also be supervised by a faculty advisor and presented either as an oral presentation or poster at public forum such as:

-- Worcster State’s annual Celebration of Scholarship and Creativity.
-Presentation at the Celebration of Scholarship and Creativity is required to be eligible for a CHP Prize.
+- Worcester State’s annual Celebration of Scholarship and Creativity (presentation at the Celebration of Scholarship and Creativity is required to be eligible for a CHP Prize)

 - Statewide Undergraduate Research Conference at UMass Amherst